Taught course

 Course content

-Work alongside students and staff who are at the forefront of research into organism evolution and behaviour.
+Work alongside students and staff who are at the forefront of research into the full breadth of bioscience.

-This research-focused course allows you to spend an academic year embedded in one of our research groups, working alongside students and staff who are at the forefront of their research field.
+This research-focused course allows you to spend a full academic year embedded in one of our research groups, working alongside our staff, PhD students, and post-doctoral researchers who are at the forefront of their research field.
 Throughout your course, you’ll develop your research skills, giving you the opportunity to contribute new knowledge in your chosen area.

 Please see our University website for the most up-to-date course information: www.sheffield.ac.uk/postgraduate/taught/courses